-Fisher Investments (FI) engages with companies as part of its fundamental analysis and to clarify or express concerns over potential ESG issues at the firm or industry level.
+Fisher Investments (FI) is an active investment manager on behalf of its and its affiliates' clients that engages with companies as part of its fundamental analysis and to clarify or express concerns over potential ESG issues at the firm or industry level.
 FI also engages with company management on proxy voting issues, particularly when Institutional Shareholder Services, Inc. (ISS) is in disagreement with company management.

-FI holds meetings with management as necessary to discuss pertinent issues we feel are critical to analyzing the company or better understanding peers or relevant industry factors.
-Information uncovered during engagement as part of our fundamental analysis can impact our investment decisions.
+FI holds meetings with management as necessary to discuss issues FI feels are pertinent to analyzing the company or better understanding peers or relevant industry factors.
+Information uncovered during engagement is incorporated into our fundamental analysis.

-Depending on the issue, the Investment Policy Committee (IPC) may engage in additional meetings with company management, intervene in concert with other institutions on the issue or meet with appropriate members of a company's board.
-Our experience shows stewardship concerns are usually best resolved by direct, confidential contact with company officials-whether at the board or management level.
+Depending on the issue, FI may engage in additional meetings with company management, intervene in concert with other institutions on the issue or meet with appropriate members of a company's board.
+Our experience shows stewardship concerns are usually best resolved by direct, confidential contact with company officials - whether at the board or management level.
 Escalating an issue beyond that point depends on the materiality of the issue, the company's responses to past communications and whether we believe such engagement is in our clients' best interests.

-Information uncovered during engagement as part of our fundamental analysis can impact our investment decisions.
+Information uncovered during engagement is incorporated into our fundamental analysis.